Designing Refund Bonus Schemes for Provision Point Mechanism in Civic Crowdfunding: Preliminaries

+\textit{Important Game-Theoretic Definitions.} We require the following definitions for the understanding of the results presented in this paper.

-\begin{definition}[Pure Strategy Nash Equilibrium (PSNE)] A strategy profile $\sigma^* = (\sigma_1^*,\dots,\sigma_n^*)$ is said to be a Pure Strategy Nash equilibrium (PSNE) if for every Player $i$, it maximizes the payoff $\pi_i(\sigma^*;\theta_i)$ i.e., $\forall i \in N$, \end{definition} The strategy profile for the Nash Equilibrium is useful in a simultaneous move game.
-However, for sequential settings, where the players can see the actions of the other players, they may not find it best to follow the PSNE strategy.
-For this, we require a strategy profile which is the best response of every player at any time during the project i.e., the best response for every sub-game induced during it.
-Such a strategy profile is said to be a \emph{Sub-game Perfect Equilibrium}. \begin{definition}[Sub-game Perfect Equilibrium (SPE)] A strategy profile $\sigma^* = (\sigma_1^*,\dots,\sigma_n^*)$ is said to be a sub-game perfect equilibrium if for every Player $i$, it maximizes the payoff $\pi_i(\sigma^*_i,\sigma^*_{-i|H^{y_i}};\theta_i)$ i.e. $\forall i \in N$,
+\begin{definition}[Pure Strategy Nash Equilibrium (PSNE)] A strategy profile $\sigma^* = (\sigma_1^*,\dots,\sigma_n^*)$ is said to be a Pure Strategy Nash equilibrium (PSNE) if for every Agent $i$, it maximizes the payoff $\pi_i(\sigma^*;\theta_i)$ i.e., $\forall i \in N$, \end{definition} The strategy profile for the Nash Equilibrium is helpful in a simultaneous move game.
+However, for sequential settings, where the agents can see the actions of the other agents, they may not find it best to follow the PSNE strategy.
+For this, we require a strategy profile that is the best response of every agent during the project, i.e., the best response for every sub-game induced during it.
+Such a strategy profile is said to be a \emph{Sub-game Perfect Equilibrium}. \begin{definition}[Sub-game Perfect Equilibrium (SPE)] A strategy profile $\sigma^* = (\sigma_1^*,\dots,\sigma_n^*)$, with $\sigma_i^*=(x_i^*,t_i^*)$, is said to be a sub-game perfect equilibrium if for every Agent $i$, it maximizes the payoff $\pi_i(\sigma^*_i,\sigma^*_{-i|H^{t_i^*}};\theta_i)$ i.e. $\forall i \in N$,